mchenriques22/pergolator/README.md

 ##### Tags

-`pergolator` or `json` tags on your struct will modify how the percolator code will be generated.
+By adding either `pergolator` or `json` tags on your struct you can modify how the percolator code will be generated.
+(You can use `pergolator` in case you don't want to add or modify `json` tags).

 Their first value will be used to rename the field.
 If the name is `-`, the field will be ignored (it cannot be queried).
 Any node in the AST that use this field will return `false`.